ramxpa/prospect/readme.md

 Prospect.js (inspired by chrome sniffer) is the content script that runs on all http/s pages.
 It looks at the script tags and window objects of the current site, performs a match with a pre-defined list of analytics and testing tools and returns a json object with the result.
 The display.js script renders a panel on top of the page with the information.

+INSTALLATION:

+Download the prospect.crx file and follow the on-screen instructions.

 TODO:

 1. Remove static html and use mustache template